 - 50 individual tubes (cell concentration 1million/ml) can easily be run in one hour.

 It's your data; you should take it with you and archive it in multiple places.
-The facility keeps temporary copies depending on whether its flow cytometry or microscopy data.
+The facility keeps temporary copies of flow cytometry data.

 You are responsible for storing your data!

 Data are routinely collected in listmode (all raw measurements are collected on each sample).
 Every 6 months, these listmode files are removed from the flow cytometer.
 Users can make download data files to BOX for analysis on any analysis package that supports FCS format (FlowJo software is available for free in the lab).
 NO USB PORTAL TRANSFER ALLOWED